belastingdienst/opr-paas/CONTRIBUTING.md

 * Problems found while setting up the development environment;
 * Gaps in our documentation;
-* Bugs in our Github actions;
+* Bugs in our GitHub actions;
 * Promotion of PostgreSQL on Kubernetes with our operator;

 First, though, it is important that you read the Code of Conduct.

 The guidelines below are a starting point.
 We don't want to limit your creativity, passion, and initiative.
-If you think there's a better way, please feel free to bring it up in a Github discussion, or open a pull request.
+If you think there's a better way, please feel free to bring it up in a GitHub discussion, or open a pull request.
 We're certain there are always better ways to do things, we just need to start some constructive dialogue!